Blog · Analysis · Last reviewed June 24, 2026

 The absurd visible cases are easiest to remember.
 Frontiers retracted a 2024 article after concerns were raised about AI-generated figures that did not meet editorial and scientific rigor.
 The episode became a meme because the image errors were blatant.
 The more important cases will be less visible: a plausible pathway diagram, a synthetic image without obvious artifacts, a fabricated dataset that fits expectations, or a review article whose citations mostly resolve but subtly misstate the field.

-A 2026 BMJ study used machine learning to screen 2.65 million PubMed-indexed cancer-research articles and flagged 261,245, or 9.87 percent, as potential paper-mill publications.
+A 2026 BMJ study used machine learning to screen 2.65 million PubMed-indexed cancer-research articles published from 1999 to 2024 and flagged 261,245, or 9.87 percent, as textually similar to known paper-mill publications.
 The authors and later respondents treated the tool as triage, not ground truth.
 That distinction matters.
 A detector can help prioritize scrutiny, but if institutions treat automated suspicion as proof, research integrity becomes another black-box discipline machine.

 Citations as Interface